Memoricide

 Memoricide is the destruction of the memory, extermination of the past of targeted people.
 It also refers to destruction of the traces (such as religious buildings or schools) that might recall the former presence of those considered undesirable.

 Memoricide is used in support of ethnic cleansing.
 Since memoricide refers to intentional attempts to erase human memory about something, it usually takes the form of destruction of physical property.
 The term was coined by Croatian doctor Mirko Grmek in a text published in Le Figaro on 19 December 1991.

 Allegations of memoricide

 According to some accounts memoricide was employed by Greece toward Macedonians of Slavic origin.

 The dissident historian Ilan Pappe deployed the concept of cultural memoricide as systematic attempt of post-1948 Israel in relation to Palestine.
+Also, the Spanish historian Jorge Ramos Tolosa has used this term in the context of the Zionist-Israeli practices in Palestine.

 Grmek used the term to describe activities of the rebel Serb forces in Croatia during the first year of the Croatian independence war.

+It has been argued that the burning of the Institute for Sexual Research in 1933 by Nazi students was an act of memoricide.

+Memoricide of Native Americans

+Under the objective definition of memoricide, it is substantiated that the United States has deployed memoricide in their genocide of Native American nations.